 Creating an account at Servebolt takes nothing more than a minute.
-All you have to do is click “make an account” and fill in the information.
-You will receive an email within a few minutes asking you to verify your email.
-Click on the link in the email and setup […]
+All you have to do is click Sign Up in the upper right corner at servebolt.com.
+Simply fill out the information with your name, email, country and phone number.
+You will then receive an email within a few minutes […]

-All paid plans have the ability to add connect a domain to your Servebolt site.
+All paid plans have the ability to add or change a domain to your Servebolt site.
 If you don’t have the option to add domains to your Servebolt site, you probably need to upgrade your Bolt to one of the paid plans.
-You can add domains easily by navigating to the […]
+You can add domains easily by navigating to […]

 Question about the Servebolt invoice

-Changing a domain’s DNS A-record can be done from the control panel of the domain registrar.
-DNS A-record maps a domain name to the IP address of the server hosting the domain.
+Changing a domain’s DNS A-records can be done from the Control Panel of your domain registrar.
+DNS A-record maps a domain name to the Host IP of the server hosting the domain.
 Replace the A records if you already have A records on your domain.
-You’ll find the IP address […]
+You’ll find the Host IP […]

 Direct Debit is a great payment method for B2B.
 Here is why.